SuperHuman12/SuperHuman12/README.md

 ## 🟢 Active Projects

-* Currently building 🐻 [Boring Sites](https://boringsites.com)- a lean startup took kit to quickly spin up a startup management tools in 10 mins
+* Currently building 🐻 [Boring Sites](https://boringsites.com)- a no-code directory, helpdesk or blog builder on top of notion as a DB.
+* Currently building 🐱 [Fetch Kitty](https://fetchkitty.com)- the simplest way to scrape data using AI, plagirism free.

 ### Free Community Blogs and Tools